 The end of 2018 gave me time to reflect on starting again, and I made the decision to revive Rosarts.
 This time though, I planned to slimline my process and make life easier for myself.
 And also to have backups.
 Lots of backups.

-Starting over is often more challenging than starting from scratch.
+Starting again is often much more challenging than starting from scratch.
 But it’s how we learn, how we grow, and how ultimately we move forward from the places we can become stuck in.
-Wish me luck.